libgdx/libgdx.github.io/_pages/dev/-tutorials/import_and_running.md

 ./gradlew android:installDebug android:run
 ```

 The `ANDROID_HOME` environment variable needs to be pointing to a valid android SDK before you can do any command line wizardry for Android.
-On Windows, use: `set ANDROID_HOME=C:/Path/To/Your/Android/Sdk`; on Linux and Mac OS X: `export ANDROID_HOME=/Path/To/Your/Android/Sdk`.
+On Windows, use: `set ANDROID_HOME=​C:/Path/To/Your/Android/Sdk`; on Linux and macOS: `export ANDROID_HOME=​/Path/To/Your/Android/Sdk`.
 Alternatively you can create a file called "local.properties" with the following content: `sdk.dir /Path/To/Your/Android/Sdk`.

 **iOS:**
 ```